suqicloud/wp-vidstack-player/README.md

-基于vidstack
+WordPress Video Player Plugin Based on the Vidstack Player。

 https://github.com/vidstack/player

-这个插件不推荐内地网站使用，因为里面的模块是远程调用，内地加载速度有点慢。

-插件功能：
-支持mp4、 ogg、ogv、webm、mov、m4v，m3u8、mpd视频格式
+Plugin Features:

-支持m4a, m4b, mp4a, mpga, mp2, mp2a, mp3, m2a, m3a, wav, weba, aac, oga, spx音频格式
+Supports mp4, ogg, ogv, webm, mov, m4v, m3u8, mpd video formats Supports m4a, m4b, mp4a, mpga, mp2, mp2a, mp3, m2a, m3a, wav, weba, aac, oga, spx audio formats
-支持b站视频
-支持youtube视频
-支持添加多个视频链接
-支持自动播放下一集(多集视频)
-经典编辑器快捷键入口
-可以设置封面
-播放器默认带画中画、全屏、Google Cast、一些其他设置(重播、无障碍)

-基础功能和其他播放器插件都一样，就是播放器框架不一样。

-youtube视频和vidstack官方默认的不一样，是用的iframe，我觉得用iframe就可以了，没必要再去加载一个模块。
+Supports Bilibili videos
+Supports YouTube videos, with the ability to add multiple video links Supports auto-playing the next episode (for multi-episode videos) Shortcut entry for classic editor
+Option to set a cover image
+Player includes picture-in-picture, full-screen, Google Cast, and other settings (replay, accessibility) by default Basic Features:
+Same as other player plugins, just with a different player framework.

+Note on YouTube Videos:
+Unlike the default Vidstack setup, YouTube videos use an iframe.
+I think using an iframe is sufficient and there's no need to load an additional module.